-Each universal-character-name and each simple-escape-sequence in an unevaluated-string-literal is replaced by the member of the translation set it denotes.
-An unevaluated string-literal which contains the null character, a numeric-escape-sequence or a conditional-escape-sequence is ill-formed.
+Each universal-character-name and each simple-escape-sequence in an unevaluated-string is replaced by the member of the translation set it denotes.
+An unevaluated-string which contains a numeric-escape-sequence or a conditional-escape-sequence is ill-formed.

-An unevaluated-string-literal is never evaluated and its interpretation depends on the context in which they appear.
+An unevaluated-string is never evaluated and its interpretation depends on the context in which it appears.